Early fires of London

-In common with all old cities, the City of London has experienced numerous serious fires in the course of its history.
+The City of London has experienced numerous serious fires in the course of its history.

 Roman

 Boudica's revolt

 The earliest fire of which there is definitive evidence occurred in 60 AD, during the revolt led by Queen Boudica, whose forces burned the town then known as Londinium to the ground.
 This fire was so destructive that archaeologists still use the clearly defined layer of ash deposited by the flames to date the strata below the city.

 The Hadrianic fire

 Archaeological evidence suggests that some time in the ten years following the visit of Roman emperor Hadrian in AD 122, a huge fire or possibly a series of fires destroyed a 100 acre area of the ancient city.
 Only a handful of the more robust Roman buildings, such as the Roman fort at Cripplegate, survived the flames and the city was largely wiped out.

 Anglo-Saxon

 Another great fire broke out in London in 675, destroying the Saxon cathedral that was built of wood.
 The cathedral was rebuilt in stone in the years 675–685.
 Fires were also reported for 798 and 982.
 In 989, a fire occurred "that, beginning in Aldgate, burned down houses and churches all the way to Ludgate".